Censorship in the Republic of China (1912–1949): Warlord era (1915–1928)

 Warlords also leveraged the media as a tool for propaganda and psychological warfare.
 Before launching military campaigns, they often flooded the press with statements condemning their rivals on moral and political grounds while issuing military threats.
 Once victorious, the winning faction typically suppressed the opposing warlord's media outlets.
 For example, after the Zhili-Anhui War, the Zhili clique shut down Ta Kung Pao, which had been subsidised by Anhui faction leader Wang Zhihong.
 Similarly, after the Second Zhili-Fengtian War, the Fengtian clique seized Yi Shi Bao for its pro-Zhili stance and arrested its general manager, Liu Junqing.

 Film censorship in China began in July 1923, with the establishment of the Film Censorship Committee of the Jiangsu Provincial Education Association in Jiangsu.
 The committee set out specific requirements for film censorship, such as that films must be submitted for review, and that films that failed to pass must be deleted and corrected, or else they would not be allowed to be screened.
 The committee was a non-government organization mostly composed of educators, and filmmakers did not comply with the requirements, which made its attempt at censorship ineffective.

 In 1926, the Hangzhou Film Censorship Board became the first in China to cooperate work with the police to implement censorship.
 The Beijing government also established the Film Censorship Committee in the same year.
 Censorship included issues of morality and crime, indecency, obstruction of diplomatic relations, and material deemed insulting to China.
 The relatively weak local control of the ROC government limited the practical effect of these efforts.

 Nationalist government (1928–1947)

 After the KMT's breaking of the first United Front, the KMT sought to suppress the Communists both militarily and culturally.
 From 1928 to 1949, the Nationalist government increasingly censored cultural products in an effort to oppose communist ideology.
 These efforts increased during the Nanjing decade and included a national censorship apparatus established as part of the KMT's "Arts of the Three Principles of the People" cultural campaign.
 This program sought to censor cultural products deemed unwelcomed by the KMT, such as works by left-wing artists or writers.

+In the late 1920s, the ROC banned the adaptation of martial arts novels into films.
+The Nationalist government contended that the masses were superstitious and would take the fantastical elements of these narratives as factual.